parlakyan/beginrecovery/README.md

 - Accessibility standards

 ## Firebase Storage
-The project uses Firebase Storage for handling facility photos.
+The project uses Firebase Storage for handling facility photos and logos.
 Key points:
-- Photos are stored in a structured format
+- Organized storage structure
+- Separate directories for photos and logos
 - Public read access, authenticated write access
 - File size and type restrictions
+- Automatic cleanup on removal
-- Detailed documentation in `docs/PHOTO_UPLOAD.md`
+- Detailed documentation in `docs/STORAGE.md`

 ## Contributing
 Please read the CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.